 Ever catch yourself mindlessly scrolling, only to discover that an hour has vanished into the digital void?

-If you’re ready to reclaim your focus and finally learn how to stop scrolling, these tiny, practical tweaks are your roadmap to take back control, one gentle habit at a time.
+If you’re ready to reclaim your focus, these tiny, practical tweaks are your roadmap to finally stop scrolling and take back control, one gentle habit at a time.

 Want to take more action on your goals?